 2.1 Our school curriculum for religious education meets the requirements of the 1988 Education Reform Act (ERA) and the School Standards and Framework Act 1998.
 The ERA stipulates that religious education is compulsory for all children, including those in the reception class who are less than five years old.
 The religious education curriculum forms an important part of our school's spiritual, moral and social teaching.
 It also promotes education for citizenship.
-Our school RE curriculum is based on the RE Discovery Syllabus which meets all the requirements set out in the ERA and supports SMSC, British Values, Anti-radicalisation, Critical Growth Mindset.
-Personal Development, thinkina and and Ofsted outcomes
+Our school RE curriculum is based on the Kent Agreed Syllabus for Religious Education which meets all the requirements set out in the ERA and supports SMSC, British Values, Anti-radicalisation, Critical thinking and Growth Mindset, Personal Development, and Ofsted outcomes